Peinau/SDK-Javascript/README.md

 ### Which Integration is right for me?

-- Do you want a button which gives you **finely grained control** over your transaction; creating and finalizing transactions from your server side using PayPal's REST api?
-If so you should use the [**Advanced Javascript Integration**](https://github.com/paypal/paypal-checkout/tree/master/docs/button.md#advanced-integration), which will allow you to create and finalize the transaction yourself on your server side using the [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/).
+- Do you want a button which gives you **finely grained control** over your transaction; creating and finalizing transactions from your server side using Peinau's REST api?
+If so you should use the [**Advanced Javascript Integration**](https://github.com/Peinau/Peinau-checkout/tree/master/docs/button.md#advanced-integration), which will allow you to create and finalize the transaction yourself on your server side using the [Peinau Payments REST API](https://developer.Peinau.com/docs/api/payments/).

 - Do you use **Shopify, Vtex or Ember.js** to render your e-commerce?
 If so, you should use the [**Shopify, Vtex or Ember.js Elements**](https://github.com/Peinau/peinau-vtex), which provide native support for each of these frameworks, so you can drop Peinau Buttons in any of your front-end views.